-Most juice diets lack solid food and consist of about 600–1,000 calories per day.
-This results in a large calorie deficit for many people, so juice diets do often lead to weight loss, at least in the short-term.
+Many juice diets lack solid food and are extremely low in calories.
+This results in a large calorie deficit for many people, so juice diets do often lead to weight loss, at least in the short term (

 However, once your calorie intake goes back to normal after the juice diet, you’ll likely regain some of the weight, if not all.

 Since juice-only diets lack solid foods, you might find yourself feeling hungrier than usual when following this type of regimen.